bash-bastion/bash-object/README.md

 ## TODO
 - error on invalid references (`type=object` in virtual object metadata, when it is referencing an array)
-- add tests for array in array (like object in object)
 - ensure error (for set primarily) if the virtual object references a variable that does not exist
 - "queried for X, but found existing object": print object in error (same with indexed arrays)
-- -p flag?
 - support `--pass-by-value`
 - check for circular references
-- unset all function
 - --reply-with-ref --reply-with-value
 - meta: 'unset REPLY' potential conflict with set -u